Reading time: 5 minutes

 What better way to get off the beaten track than by physically getting off said track?
 With its extensive and breathtaking landscapes, Hawaii is brimming with a plethora of walking trails away from the hustle and bustle of tourist-packed places.
 Here are a few of our favourites:

-- Hanakapi'ai Falls: Located on the island of Kauai, in Haena, is the remarkable Hanakapi'ai Falls.
-This four-mile hike meanders along the Napali coastline, through lush greenery, and over rocks and rivers, before rewarding you with the waterfall itself.
+- Hanakapi'ai Falls: Located on the island of Kauai, in Ha’ena State Park, this challenging 8-mile in-and-out hike meanders along the Na Pali coastline, through lush greenery, and over rocks and rivers, before rewarding you with the waterfall itself.
+Advance registration and permit required – hiking poles recommended.

-- Makapu'u Lighthouse: If you're on Oahu island, lace up your boots and check out Makapu'u Lighthouse.
-This particular walk is perfect for all the family, as it's only about an hour one way.
-Best part is, amongst the stunning coastal views, the waters below are humpback whale territory - so keep your eyes peeled!
+- Makapu'u Lighthouse: If you’re on the island of Oahu, lace up your boots and check out historic Makapu’u Lighthouse.
+This 2-mile round trip walk is perfect for all the family, as it’s only about an hour one-way.
+The best part: alongside the stunning coastal views, the waters below are humpback whale territory Nov-May – so keep your eyes peeled!

 - Koko Head Crater: Ready to feel the burn?
-Koko Head Crater is another Oahu hike worth completing, but it's not for the faint hearted.
-Walkers must head up 1,000 steps to reach the summit - but the panoramic views are worth it!
+Koko Head Crater is another Oahu hike worth completing, but it’s not for the faint-hearted.
+Walkers must climb more than 1,000 steps to reach the summit – but the panoramic views are worth it!

 Photo credit Getty/M-Kojot